znogbes/python-portfolio/index.md

 ---
 # Hello world!

 Welcome to my data science portfolio!
-I'm Sebastian and I'm currently an analyst at NHS England.
-This website is under development, but feel free to contact me on [LinkedIn](https://www.linkedin.com/in/sebastian-gonzalez-martinez-1a064612b) in the meantime.
+I'm Sebastian and I'm currently an analyst at NHS England. _This website is under development_, but feel free to contact me on [LinkedIn](https://www.linkedin.com/in/sebastian-gonzalez-martinez-1a064612b) in the meantime.

 ### Publicly available work:
 * [Patient Safety Event Data Quarterly Publication](https://www.england.nhs.uk/statistics/statistical-work-areas/patient-safety-data/)